Learn how you can get an even better understanding of your Unless audiences using Google Analytics.

 Most Unless customers use the Insights to analyze their audiences' performance but if you want to dig deeper or simply prefer to use Google Analytics, you can do so.

 Simply navigate to your Integrations, select Google Analytics, and toggle the switch to activate it.
 Unless will immediately start sending data to the Google Analytics account associated with your website - no need for additional setup.

 With this integration, you can deep dive into all KPIs Google Analytics provides (e.g. bounce rate, time-on-page, exit page,...) and get an even better understanding of your Unless audiences.

-Once the integration is activated, Unless will start sending events to your GA account for each audience you create.
+Once the integration is activated, Unless will start sending events to your GA account for each experience applied to the page and each associated audience.
 To access information about your events, log into Google Analytics, and navigate to "Behaviour → Events → Top Events".